pgcentralfoundation/pgrx/README.md

 will be built into the `cargo-pgx` subcommand and make use of https://github.com/zombodb/postgres-parser.
  - More examples -- especially around memory management and the various derive macros `#[derive(PostgresType/Enum)]`

+## Experimental Features

+Adding `pgx = { version = "0.5.0-beta.0", features = ["postgrestd"] }` to your Cargo.toml
+will enable a **highly** experimental variant of `pgx` designed for integration with `postgrestd`, a modified Rust standard library that executes the Rust runtime atop the Postgres runtime, instead of using the operating system's ordinary C runtime.
+This reduces the programmatic and performance impedance between Rust and Postgres.
+This feature is neither complete, nor is it completely enabled just by enabling the feature, as it requires additional code not in this crate in the form of the modified sysroot.

+Because the `postgrestd` feature is designed around control over `std`, some of `pgx`'s insulating guard code around the C FFI with Postgres is disabled.
+Combined with its "pre-alpha" stage, you should assume this feature can enable undefined behavior, even if you know what you are doing.
+Especially if you know exactly what you're doing, in fact, as that almost certainly means you are developing this feature, and further extending both runtimes in ways neither initially had imagined.
+If you absolutely must enable this feature, you may wish to discuss it first on [Discord].

+As a reminder: "THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND..."

 ## Contributing

 We are most definitely open to contributions of any kind.
 Bug Reports, Feature Requests, Documentation,